Will a sustainable design end up costing more?

 Will we meet face-to-face?

-We are based in Bristol (UK) and are more than happy to meet face to face at any stage of the project.
-However we are mindful of the impact of our commute and we will likely propose opting for a virtual exchange if the distance cannot be covered by bike or public transport.
+I am based in Bristol (UK) and I'm more than happy to meet face to face at any stage of the project.
+However, I am mindful of the impact of commute and I will likely propose opting for a virtual exchange if the distance cannot be covered by bike or public transport.

 How does the internet affect the environment?